Silent Witness: Background

-The main character in the original series was based on Professor Helen Whitwell, a forensic pathologist based in Sheffield, who McCrery had known while serving as a police officer.
+The main character in the original series was based on Professor Helen Whitwell, a forensic pathologist based in Sheffield, whom McCrery had known while serving as a police officer.
 The programme followed the activities of pathologist Sam Ryan, played by Amanda Burton, until she departed early in the eighth series.

 There was a succession of regular supporting characters, changing almost every series, but Dr Leo Dalton (William Gaminara) and Dr Harry Cunningham (Tom Ward), who were introduced in the sixth series, continued as lead characters following Ryan's departure, with Dalton replacing her as professor.

 A new character, Dr Nikki Alexander (Emilia Fox), was introduced in mid-series eight, based on Dr Brooke Magnanti, a forensic scientist based in Sheffield.
 While working as a forensic anthropologist, she appropriates facilities and software in the pathology department to analyse an Iron Age find, with the belated, bemused and begrudging approval of Dalton.
-Dr Alexander is able to assist in a set of cases being investigated by the team, as it turns out she has "worked in forensic pathology in Johannesburg for six months" and is certified by the Home Office to practise.
+Dr Alexander is able to assist in a set of cases being investigated by the team, because it transpires that she has "worked in forensic pathology in Johannesburg for six months" and is certified by the Home Office to practice.
 She eventually overcomes Leo's reluctance and, with Harry's support, is offered and accepts a position on the team.

 Before the 16th series begins, Harry has left to accept a position in New York City.
 He is succeeded by forensics expert Jack Hodgson (David Caves) and his assistant Clarissa Mullery (Liz Carr).
 At the climax of the 16th series, Leo is killed in an explosion.
 His replacement, Dr Thomas Chamberlain (Richard Lintern), is introduced at the start of the 17th series.